apache/spark/docs/ml-collaborative-filtering.md

 algorithm to learn these latent factors.
 The implementation in `spark.ml` has the following parameters:

-* *numUserBlocks* is the number of blocks the users will be partitioned into in order to parallelize computaiton (defaults to 10).
-* *numItemBlocks* is the number of blocks the items will be partitioned into in order to parallelize computaiton (defaults to 10).
+* *numBlocks* is the number of blocks the users and items will be partitioned into in order to parallelize computation (defaults to 10).
 * *rank* is the number of latent factors in the model (defaults to 10).
 * *maxIter* is the maximum number of iterations to run (defaults to 10).
 * *regParam* specifies the regularization parameter in ALS (defaults to 1.0).